Chart Color Schemes

 The level of cultural diversity witnessed in Richardson was found to be above average when compared nationally for a number of language and cultural background related metrics

-Richardson's population showed above-average cultural diversity, with 21.8% born overseas and 17.5% speaking a language other than English at home.
-Christianity was the predominant religion in Richardson, accounting for 46.5%.
-Islam, however, was notably overrepresented at 3.3%, compared to the Australian Capital Territory's average of 2.4%.
+Richardson's population shows above-average cultural diversity, with 21.8% born overseas and 17.5% speaking a language other than English at home.
+Christianity is the predominant religion in Richardson, accounting for 46.5%.
+Islam, however, is overrepresented compared to the Australian Capital Territory average of 2.4%, comprising 3.3% of Richardson's population.

 Frequently Asked Questions - Diversity